 This was my testing code, on testing a Database DDL Trigger

-TRIGGER Create_SP_Trigger ON DATABASE
+ENABLE TRIGGER Create_SP_Trigger ON DATABASE

 --DISABLE TRIGGER Create_SP_Trigger ON DATABASE